JBrinco/Chromapy/README.md

 The module is useful for those familiar with the python programming language, as it can be used in the creation of custom scripts and routines.
 The code can be found in the folder `chromapy`.

 The Scripts are intended for easy command line use, without requiring any specialized computer knowledge.
 I've put then in the parent folder so that people can just download the whole repository and run them without difficulty.
 Currently there are these scripts: `chromacalc.py`  `DOE.py`  `PCA.py`  `PLS.py` and `Quantification.py`.
-The `.py` means these are python source code files, which your python interperter can read.
+The `.py` means these are python source code files, which your python interpreter can read.

 The scripts are actually just a way to interface with the module (in the `chromapy` folder) through the command line.

 There is also an `Examples_Templates` folder which has example input and output files for every function the software performs.
-Please look into these carefully, because the program requires very specific inputs to work prperly.
+Please look into these carefully, because the program requires very specific inputs to work properly.
 This is explained in the detailed sections for each submodule.

 The file called `Calls_functioning` has several examples of command line calls which will give you a result.
 Use them as examples to find out how the program works.